 - role: The role setting is an array defining which logical roles a node will act as.
 Possible entries for this setting are: - mgmt: This entry means the host is acting as management node for the platform.
 In a sip:provider PRO, this option must always been set.
 The management node exposes the admin and csc panels to the users and the APIs to external applications and is used to export CDRs. - Ib: This entry means the host is acting as SIP load-balancer for the platform.
 In a sip:provider PRO, this option must always been set.
 The SIP load-balancer acts as an ingress and egress point for all SIP traffic to and from the platform. - proxy: This entry means the host is acting as SIP proxy for the platform.
 In a sip:provider PRO, this option must always been set.
-The SIP proxy acts as registrar, proxy and application server and media relay, and is responsible for providing the features for all subscribers provisioned on it. - peer: The peer setting points to the second node of the pair within the overall system.
+The SIP proxy acts as registrar, proxy and application server and media relay, and is responsible for providing the features for all subscribers provisioned on it. - db: This entry means the host is acting as the database node for the platform.
+In a sip:provider PRO, this option must always be set.
+The database node exposes the mysql and redis databases. - rtp: This entry means the host is acting as the RTP relay node for the platform.
+In a sip:provider PRO, this option must always be set.
+The RTP relay node runs the rtpengine. - peer: The peer setting points to the second node of the pair within the overall system.
 For example in sp1 the peer will always contain sp2 and vice versa in order for each node to know its companion node for providing high availability, data replication etc. - interfaces: The interfaces setting is an array defining all interface names in the system.
 The actual interface details are set in the actual interface settings below. - <interface name>: After the interfaces are defined in the interfaces setting, each of those interfaces needs to be specified as a separate setting with the following options: - ip - netmask - shared ip - shared_v6ip - advertised_ip - type